life-itself/second-renaissance/templates/cohere-profiles-v1.md

 ---
-data-entry-notes: cohere-profiles-v1 template was created 2023-11-17.
+notes_data_entry: cohere-profiles-v1 template was created 2023-11-17.
 Please do not edit the structure of this template.
 For future iterations of template, please create a new template (e.g. cohere-profiles-v2)
-last-modified: 2023-11-17
+last_modified: 2023-11-17
-last-modified-by:
+last_modified_by:
   - Catherine Tran
 contributors:
   - Catherine Tran
-date-created: 2023-11-17
+date_created: 2023-11-17
-name:
+title:
 url:
-main-city:
-main-country:
-operating-region:
+description:
+city:
+country:
+operating_region:
   - Europe
   - North America
   - Latin America